anjiqbal/100DaysOfCode/README.md

 We covered a lot today regarding the DOM and how to manipulate it.
 I found it incredibly useful to be able to work through the assigned tasks in a group as we could discuss and plan together and then tackle the tasks.
 I found it useful to research how to use certain methods, for example removeChild.

 Today's codewars challenge was regarding manipulating strings.
 Part of the challenge was to leave certain words lowercase.
 These words were passed in as a string as the second argument.
 However this argument was optional.
-Initilaly, when this second argument was not passed, I was getting errrors.
+Initially, when this second argument was not passed, I was getting errrors.
 I realised that I could overcome these errors by setting the default value of that parameter as an empty string instead of using if statements to check.

 ```
 function titleCase(title, minorWords = '')